giocalitri/departure_board/README.md

 Personal exercise to create a Train Departure Board Feed based on the MBTA data feed.

 ## How to run
-This project uses on Python 3.6, Django and Django Rest Framework.
+This project has beed developed using Python 3.6, Django and Django Rest Framework.

 I have not had the possibility to move it to a docker environment yet, so to run this code you need to have Python 3.6 (but it should work on 3.5 as well).
 I also suggest to create a virtual environment.

+I am pretty sure it will not run on Python 2.7, but [this is irrelevant](https://twitter.com/giocalitri/status/865640292279500801).

 When your python environment is ready you will need to install the dependencies
 ```